wlonk/arcadia/appendices/outcomes.rst

 Comfort someone
 ===============

-.. todo:: How does "comfort someone" work for a supporting character?

 Use this when you have a meaningful heart-to-heart with someone.

  - Face: If they accept your comfort, they may clear a condition.
 You may also clear a condition.
  - 6-10: If they accept your comfort, you may clear a condition.
  - A-5: No effect.

+If you are comforting a supporting character, the Host will interpret their response appropriately.

 Gamble well
 ===========